myrontuttle/ollama-openwebui-docker/README.md

 5. `$ cp ./searxng/settings.yml.example ./searxng/settings.yml`
 6. Edit `secret_key` in `./searxng/settings.yml` to your liking
 7. `$ docker-compose up -d`
-8. Open your browser and go to `http://localhost:8080`
+8. Open your browser and go to `http://localhost:8082`

 ## Initial Settings in Open WebUI
-* Sign up as the first user -> this guy will be the super admin
+* Sign up as the first user -> this will be the super admin
 <img width="441" alt="Screenshot 2567-07-23 at 22 50 17" src="https://github.com/user-attachments/assets/2af2c24a-0715-4111-b78b-d88489dd57df">

 * Sign in and see your first login